-Aleutians West counties.
-Low earnings per 1 USD of Pacific halibut landed in the county are a result of the outflow of earnings related to vessels' home base, vessels' ownership and quota ownership, processing locations, and processing companies' ownership.
+the outflow of earnings related to vessels' home base, vessels' ownership and quota ownership, processing locations, and processing companies' ownership.

-The total contribution of the Pacific halibut charter sector to household income is assessed at USD 37.8 mil. for 2019.
-Accounting for angler expenditures adds another USD 106.8 mil.
-(CAD 141.7 mil.) to the economic impact of the recreational sector.
-This translates into 30% less for the charter sector and 48% less for the recreational sector overall in comparison with the commercial sector when looking at impact per USD of landed value (for the commercial sector) and USD spent (for the recreational sector, including trip costs and expenditures on durable goods).
+The total contribution of the Pacific halibut charter sector to household income is assessed at USD 42 mil.
+(CAD 56 mil.) for 2019.
+Accounting for angler expenditures adds another USD 108 mil.
+(CAD 143 mil.) to the economic impact of the recreational sector.
+This translates into 19% less for the charter sector and 45% less for the recreational sector overall in comparison with the commercial sector when looking at impact per USD of landed value (for the commercial sector) and USD spent (for the recreational sector, including trip costs and expenditures on durable goods).
 This is not surprising since the commercial sector's production supports not only suppliers to the harvesting sector, but also the forward-linked processing sector (thus, also households employed by these sectors).
 Recreational sector results, on the other hand, to a large degree are driven by expenditures on goods that are often imported, consequently supporting households elsewhere.

-A somewhat different picture emerges when comparing EI per pound of Pacific halibut removal counted against TAC in the stock assessment.
-This measure is 37% higher for the charter sector, and 170% for the recreational sector overall when compared with the commercial sector.
-These differences, however, are less pronounced when focusing only on the EI retained within the harvest region.
+A somewhat different picture emerges when comparing EI per pound of Pacific halibut removal counted against allowed catch by area in the stock assessment.
+This measure is 63% higher for the charter sector, and more than double for the recreational sector overall when compared with the commercial sector.
+These differences, however, are less pronounced when focusing only on the EI retained within the harvest region (56% and 139%, respectively).

 It should also be noted, however, that this analysis should not be used as an argument in sectoral allocations discussions because, as a snapshot analysis, it does not reflect the implications of shifting supply-demand balance.
+Participation in sport fishing do not typically scale in a linear fashion with changes to harvest limits.

 Economic impact Unit Commercial Charter (1) Recreational EI on households Total in mil.
-USD 185.2 37.8 144.6 El locally (excludes spillovers) Total in mil.
-USD 119.3 23.9 76.9 EI on households USD per 1 USD of landed value/USD spent 1.38 0.97 0.71 (2) El locally (excludes spillovers) USD per 1 USD of landed value/USD spent 0.89 0.61 0.38 (2) El on households USD per 1 lb of removals 7.6 10.4 (3) 20.5 El locally (excludes spillovers) USD per 1 lb of removals 4.9 6.0 (3) 10.9
+USD/CAD 179.1/237.6 42.2/55.9 146.9/194.9 El locally (excludes spillovers) Total in mil.
+USD/CAD 114.1/151.4 27.6/36.6 79.0/104.9 El on households USD/CAD per 1 USD/CAD of landed value/ 1 USD/CAD spent 1.34 1.08 0.74 (2) El locally (excludes spillovers) USD/CAD per 1 USD/CAD of landed value/ 1 USD/CAD spent 0.85 0.71 0.40 (2) El on households USD/CAD per 1 lb of removals 7.4/9/8 12.0/15.9 (3) 20.9/27.7 El locally (excludes spillovers) USD/CAD per 1 lb of removals 4.7/6.2 7.3/9.7 (3) 11.2/14.9